Thierry-Dumont/BenchmarksPythonJuliaAndCo/Weno/README.md

 ### Description:

-These programs perform a numerical solution of the Burghers equation, using Weno finite element spatial discretization and the classical TVD Runge-Kutta of order 3.
+These programs perform a numerical solution of somme hyperbolic equations in a 1 dimensional periodic domain, using Weno finite element spatial discretization and the classical TVD Runge-Kutta of order 3.